Episode 330

 Amanda's mom was also brought in for questioning.

 So, Amanda and Sebastian both live with you?
-Correct. and how long has he been living with you?
+Correct.
+Okay, and how long has he been living with you?
 He's been there at least over a year.

 Where's Amanda working at right now?

 The McDonald's down on the interstate.
-What do they do for fun, besides at the house?
+What do they do for fun?
+Besides at the house?
 What kind of things do they do?
 I don't really do much, that's what I'm saying.

 Like I said, I have internet and Netflix and all that, so they pretty much stay in their room and watch TV or they play video games.
-Do you ever go anywhere and hanging out?
-Not really.

-Anyone ever come to the house and hang out?
+Ever go anywhere and hanging out?
+Not really, no. Anyone ever come to the house and hang out?

 And that's been a lot of Amanda's problems.
-She doesn't have very many friends, so she doesn't have any friends, and she'll tell you that.
+She don't have very many friends.

-The soft cooing heard in the background of this interview belongs to their baby.
 I don't keep track of Sebastian, honestly, because I can care less about Sebastian.
+What's the deal with that?

 Well, he's lazy, pretty much.
 There's always an excuse why he can't get up and go to work, or, you know, he doesn't want to do any tours around the house.